Juan Valdez - Corporate Site

 22

-In 2022, we are focusing on deepening the positive impact on the universe of 800 women who are part of the Mujeres Cafeteras program, through the purchase of coffee from 385 of them, who receive a differential premium; we also focused on strengthening the technical and life project capacities of 243 people, including women and their families, through the allies we had been working with in 2021.
+In 2022, we focused on deepening the program’s impact across a network of 800 women, purchasing coffee from 385 of them, all of whom received a differential premium.
+Additionally, we strengthened the technical and life project skills of 243 participants — including women and their families — through the support of long-standing allies.

 • 20